lindaprotocol/documentation-en/docs/api/http.md

 #### wallet/getavailableunfreezecount

 Description: Queries the remaining number of unstake operations an account can initiate.
-The TRON network limits each account to a maximum of 32 concurrent unstaking operations within the 14-day lock period.
+The LINDA network limits each account to a maximum of 32 concurrent unstaking operations within the 14-day lock period.
 This API can be used to pre-check whether there is an available "unstaking quota" before calling `unfreezebalancev2`.

 ```
 curl -X POST http://127.0.0.1:8090/wallet/getavailableunfreezecount -d